-While some may relish in the digital age of music streaming, there’s much enmity towards the like of Spotify, Apple Music, and Pandora.
-In this “dying age of music,” there is one medium of music sales that is rising in popularity: vinyl albums.
+While some may relish in the digital age of music streaming, there’s a good deal of enmity toward the likes of Spotify, Apple Music, and Pandora.
+In this “dying age of music,” however, there is one medium of music sales that is rising in popularity: vinyl albums.

-An audiophile’s art of harnessing vinyl records has always been a cherished and personal endeavor.
-But even if you aren’t crate digging to find funky, unfading records for a get together at your place or to feed your addiction to amazing albums, having a vinyl record collection can be enjoyed in more ways than one.
+The audiophile’s art of harnessing vinyl records has always been a cherished and personal endeavor.
+But even if you aren’t crate digging to find funky, unfading records for a get together at your place or to feed your addiction to amazing albums, obtaining a vinyl record collection can be achieved in more ways than one.

 What a man listens to says a lot about his personality.
 Show your guests that you have a refined and unique taste.
 Having a great vinyl collection is also a great conversation starter for guests and can set the perfect mood for a dinner party or afternoon at home with friends and family.

 To do you a solid, we’ve done the crate-digging for you (although it might still be cheaper to go on a hunt and try to find these at your local record store).